sunnycamel/hls_server/README.md

    1. you need feed rtmp stream to port 1935
    2. play it at:
       http://domain/[app]/[stream].m3u8
-      replace app and stream with you own
+      replace app and stream with your own